ivanzamoraarias/lab_computer_graphics_1/README.md

 This is a branch from the computer graphics(TDA362/DIT223) lab for the final project at Game Engines Architecture.
 I am ussing the base rendering engine to create a complete game engine in 3D.

+To check source code you can see the files at:
+C:\Users\Ivan\Repos\lab_computer_graphics_1\lab5-rendertotexture

+main class and scene creation: lab5_main.cpp

-To open the project in visual studio please go to this file: build\lab5-rendertotexture\lab5-rendertotecture.sln
+To open the project in visual studio please go to build\lab5-rendertotexture\lab5-rendertotecture.sln file and once opened select lab5-rendertotecture as default project in the Solution Explorer.

 If you want to tun the exe file please go to bin\lab5-rendertotexture.exe